orchestd/install/README.md

-# orchestD Installation and Usage Manual
+# orchestD Installation and Manual
-This manual describes installation and usage of orchestD.
+This manual describes installation and basic operation of orchestD.

 ## Prerequisites